 Other firms arrived to take leases.
 Bell Brothers of Newcastle and Middlesbrough commenced sinking at Browney Colliery in 1871, with coal being drawn in 1873 from three shafts working the Brockwell, Busty, and Hutton seams.
 The firm was taken over by Dorman Long & Co.
 Ltd. in 1923; in 1930, 625 were employed at the colliery.

 In 1931, the company went into liquidation, and the pit was re-opened on a smaller scale by Bearpark Coal and Coke Co.
 Ltd. to work the busty seam, until flooding from the river Browney forced its closure in December 1950.

 It was in May 1877 under a newly confirmed provisional order that Brandon and Byshottles Parish was formed into a local government district administered by a local board.
 Marking the final breakaway from the Parish of Brancepeth, the local board was superceded by the forming of the Urban District Council after the passing of the Local Government Act of 1894.

 The Brandon and Byshottles Urban District Council continued until it was amalgamated with Durham City and Durham Rural Councils to form the City of Durham District Council in 1974.
 The Brandon and Byshottles Parish Council today administers the area.

 We have a few archived images of the parish and would love to build this collection of images on the website.
 Do you have any old images of your parish and would like them added to the archived images gallery?

 View the Brandon and Byshottles archived image gallery to view the images.
-Further information on the required format can be located in the photo gallery section of the website before contacting the Parish Clerk with any images for consideration.
+Further information on the required format can be located in the photo gallery section of the website.
+Alternatively contact the Parish Clerk with any images for consideration.